Back to Blog

 • Seek out Donor D and float the idea of interviewing them for a profile/video for your organization.

 Have you created a plan for each donor in your portfolio?
-If s/he is attending, how can you best connect with him/her?
+If a donor is attending, how can you best connect with them?
 You can talk about giving, but this is a chance to learn more about the donor.
 "Did your child/ grandchild find out which university s/he will be attending?"
 "How was your recent trip?"
-"Congratulations on your new position" This is not the time to set appointments, but may be the time to let the donor know you will be in touch to meet soon.
+"Congratulations on your new position!"
+This is not the time to set appointments, but may be the time to let the donor know you will be in touch to meet soon.

 Keep the "must do" list manageable.
-You mustn't be referring to a paper list during the event, so keep it in your head (if you can) or find a private place to review the list and then rejoin the event.
-For the CEO and key leadership volunteers, I usually make a typed list beforehand of people s/he should meet and thank.
+Don't obviously refer to a paper list during the event, so keep it in your head (if you can) or find a private place to review the list then tuck it away, and then rejoin the event.
+For the CEO and key leadership volunteers, I usually make a typed list beforehand of people they should meet and thank.
 If the CEO is new in the role, this will entail more time as you circulate to introduce him/her to donors.

 Trouble with names and faces?
 Review before the event.
 Some people have a natural affinity for recalling names and/or faces, others do not - and you know which camp you are in.
 If you are in the latter, drill yourself on the donor names (and if they are a couple, the partner's name).
 If you keep photos on your donor profiles, pull them up to look again (even if the image is dated).
 Remember, many times your donors will hope you will introduce them to others in the room (or prompt with names).

-Take many business cards and put them a place easily reached.
-Some outfits lend themselves to carrying business cards and whatever I wear must be in tip-top shape.
+Take business cards and put them a place easily reached, be ready to share your info digitally, or ask for their contact details.
+I realize many don't have business cards anymore, but I find them handy still, and some older donors like to receive them.
+Some outfits lend themselves to carrying business cards, your phone (discreetly, or a small notepad to jot details and notes.
 I choose a suit jacket with pockets whenever I can.
-If I wear a suit or dress that doesn't have pockets, I have to carry a bag -- which I find fussy.
+If I wear a suit or dress that doesn't have pockets, I have to carry a bag -- which I personally find fussy to manage.
 You need to be able to reach for a business cards without for those new prospects or donors who may not have yet received your information.
 Having a discrete pen or pencil can be very helpful as well.
+(Pro-Tip - I often write "Let's have coffee on me" on the reverse, so the donor knows I'm willing to meet.)

 Don't hang on to your favorite donor(s).
 You are there to meet your donors and to welcome everyone.
 You may have a favorite donor but you need to circulate and so do they.
 This is a good opportunity for your donors and prospects to meet with peers and see who else is in the room and supporting the effort.

-Never hang around chatting with colleagues.
-It can feel comfortable to you when you are nervous, but it doesn't look good and you are missing lots of valuable opportunities.
+Never mill about chatting with colleagues.
+It can feel comfortable to do this when you're nervous, but it doesn't look good and you are missing lots of valuable opportunities.

-Keep a few opening phrases in mind - not your pitch!
+Keep a few opening phrases in mind - not a "pitch!"
 For donors with whom you have an established relationship, asking how they are or what they have been up to since your last conversation is enough.
-But have a few phrases to say to anyone for when you begin to feel nervous -- about the event or your program or the speaker or a relevant current event.
+But have a few phrases to say to anyone for when you begin to feel nervous -- about the event, the program, the speaker, or a relevant current event.
 Remember, you are not in an elevator, so don't resort to a "pitch."
 Keep a natural flow of the conversation.
 Get to know the donors and prospects.

 Working the room is not networking for you.
 You are bringing donors and prospects closer to your organization, not closer to you (that is a by-product).
 So answer questions that people ask about you, but your job is to deepen engagement with the cause.